 This is actually really noticeable in the fact that this is the first dress we see her wearing that's actually not that artificial.
-That it's achieved by mixing actual period fashion (albeit fashion from around the 1880's, not the 1890's) and the feel of contemporary red carpet dresses.
+That is achieved by mixing actual period fashion (albeit fashion from around the 1880s, not the 1890s) and the feel of contemporary red carpet dresses.
 It's mixing both of her worlds: herself and the stage world.

 Note that the color chosen for the design is a vibrant red, which in popular iconography tends to be associated with passion and love.
 So it's only logical.

 It's a clever design and the perfect one for her to fall in love.
 And gives way to a string of more day to day dresses that allow us to see her as she truly is.
 We see that through the long montage sequence in which the rehearsals for the play take place.

 Suddenly her costumes are way more simple, more grounded in reality (even if it's a highly stylized and heighten reality).
 There is no sparkle, no bright shiny and exaggerated colors... we are seeing her, not "the sparkling diamond".

 Another noteworthy element; she's barely showing any skin.
 When we meet her, we are told that she wants to leave behind her life as a cabaret dancer, and here we are finally seeing it.
 She's aiming to dress classy, as a lady, not a dancer.

 It's also during this part of the movie that the first exotic elements are filtered to the costumes themselves.
 She's shown sporting a Chinese inspired gown during rehearsals, but that doesn't seem relevant to the character or the story and there isn't any other Chinese reference in the whole of the movie.
 So I have to assume that it's there for the kitsch factor.